-- (1) Examines dropsonde observations for accuracy. - (2) Determines the most likely values of temperature, dew-point depression, and horizontal wind at mandatory and significant (pressure) levels. - (3) Provides final code to the data system technician for ASDL, transmission or insures correct code in case of automatic data transmission.
+- (1) Processes dropsondes observations on HRD workstation for accuracy. - (2) Provides TEMP drop message for ASDL, transmission or insures correct code in case of automatic data transmission.

 D.10 Workstation Scientist

 - (1) Operates HRD's workstation. - (2) Runs programs that determine wind center and radar center as a function of time, composite flightlevel and radar reflectivity relative to storm center and then process and code dropwindsonde observations. - (3) Checks data for accuracy and sends appropriate data to ASDL computer. - (4) Maintains records of the performance of the workstation and possible software improvements.